-The REB meetings are generally scheduled to be on the third Friday of every month.
-Meetings may be called to deal with specific issues at the discretion of the VP, Academic.
+The REB meetings are generally scheduled to provide assigned reviewers two weeks to review submissions circulated by the ORA every month.
+Meetings may be called to deal with specific issues at the discretion of the Chair of the REB or the Dean, Research & Assessment.

 Minutes are kept and maintained on behalf of the REB by the RA.
 These minutes are not generally available but may be accessed for the purposes of internal and external audits, research monitoring, and to facilitate reconsideration and appeals.
-The release of this information is mediated by the VP, Academic.
+The release of this information is mediated by the Dean, Research & Assessment.